avalanche-foundation/ACPs/ACPs/99-validatorsetmanager-contract/README.md

 A work in progress implementation is available in the [Suzaku Contracts Library](https://github.com/suzaku-network/suzaku-contracts-library/blob/main/README.md#acp99-contracts-library) repository.
 It will be updated until this ACP is considered `Implementable` based on the outcome of the discussion.

+Ava Labs' V2 Validator Manager also implements this architecture for a Proof-of-Stake security module, and is available in their [ICM Contracts Repository](https://github.com/ava-labs/icm-contracts/tree/validator-manager-v2.0.0/contracts/validator-manager/StakingManager.sol).

 #### Single-contract Design

 The single-contract design consists of a class hierarchy with the base class implementing `ACP99Manager`.
 The `PoAValidatorManager` child class in the below diagram may be swapped out for another class implementing a different security model, such as PoS.